-Ofcourse what followed the 'official' releases was cheap repackaging after repackaging including 'Rare Beatles', 'Early Beatles' most with awful LP covers, two or three volumes, spelling mistakes in the song titles & a promise of superior sound quality!
-I bought most of them (D'oh!).
+Of course what followed the 'official' releases was cheap repackaging after repackaging of the music including 'Rare Beatles', 'Early Beatles' most with awful LP covers, two or three volumes, spelling mistakes in the song titles & a promise of superior sound quality that never materialised!

-Just as the home recordings recorded in Paul's front room in 1961 which featured on Anthology 1 & widely avaiable on bootleg are of historical significance so are the Beatles Live at the Star Club tapes complete with raw but exciting sound.
+Just as the home recordings recorded in Paul's front room in 1961 that featured on Anthology 1 & widely available on bootleg are of historical significance so are the Beatles Live at the Star Club tapes complete with raw but exciting sound.

 Everybody starts somewhere!